COVID-19 vaccines

 Vaccine injury support program

-The Public Health Agency’s new pan-Canadian vaccine injury support program is now accepting claims from individuals who experience a serious, permanent injury as a result of receiving a Health Canada-authorized vaccine, and those who are dependents or successions of an individual who has died after vaccination.
+The Public Health Agency’s new pan-Canadian vaccine injury support program is now accepting claims from individuals who experience a serious, permanent injury as a result of receiving a Health Canada-authorized vaccine, and those who are dependants or successions of an individual who has died after vaccination.
 This program is administered by RCGT Consulting on behalf of the Public Health Agency of Canada.

 Medical-legal questions related to COVID-19 vaccination